-- The SENCO and LSTs liaises with Connexions with regard to all pupils who are likely to require support during Post 16 Education.
-The SEND Connexions Officer meets all pupils, during Years 9 - 11, who are likely to require support in Post 16 Education - In Year 9 the Careers Advisor is invited to attend all Year 9 Annual Reviews - Where appropriate, representatives from Social Services are also invited to Year 9 Annual Reviews, to ensure parents/carers and pupils are fully informed of the options and services available to them - A copy of the Annual Review is forwarded to the Parent/Carer, Pupil, Careers Co-ordinator, Connexions Agency and any other professional involved.
-A copy is also placed in the confidential pupil file - The SENCo & HOI & LSTs are available during the selection of option subjects, taken in Years 9-11, to assist and advise pupils, parents and carers in their subject and course choices
+- The SENCO and LSTs liaise with the Careers Service with regard to all pupils who are likely to require support during Post 16 Education.
+The SEND Careers Advisor meets all pupils, during Years 9 11, who are likely to require support in Post 16 Education - In Year 9 the Careers Advisor is invited to attend all Year 9 Annual Reviews - Where appropriate, representatives from Social Services are also invited to Year 9 Annual Reviews, to ensure parents/carers and pupils are fully informed of the options and services available to them - A copy of the Annual Review is forwarded to the Parent/Carer, Pupil, Careers Co-ordinator, the Careers Agency and any other professional involved.
+A copy is also placed on the confidential pupil file - The SENCo & HOI & LSTs are available during the selection of option subjects, taken in Years 9-11, to assist and advise pupils, parents and carers in their subject and course choices